purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 Integration tests are used to test application from top to bottom.
 That means simulating the browser across important workflows as if it was a real user.
 We will use [Selenium](https://www.selenium.dev/) as our headless browser.

 Add the Selenium docker container to `.devcontainer/docker-compose.yml` and restart your devcontainer.
-Note the *No VNC* and *VNC* comments, the selenum container allows us to connect via [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) to the container so we can actually see the browser as it performs the tests.
+Note the *No VNC* and *VNC* comments, the selenium container allows us to connect via [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) to the container so we can actually see the browser as it performs the tests.
 The *No VNC* port means we don't even have to install VNC.
 You can connect with a browser to this port and use the [No VNC](https://novnc.com/info.html) browser client.

 ```yaml
   # Integration testing using a headless chrome browser